Collegiate Rocket League – Spring 2020 Official Rules

 Scholastic Award Amount (USD)

 Scholastic Awards may be used only toward Tuition or school related expenses (as determined by the applicable institution) that are the responsibility of the Winning Player (as defined below) (“Eligible Expenses”).
-Winning Players must be enrolled full time each semester according to the requirements of their chosen college, university or graduate school and must make satisfactory academic progress toward a baccalaureate degree by maintaining a minimum 2.500 cumulative GPA as evidenced by an official school transcript.
+Winning Players must be enrolled full time each semester according to the requirements of their chosen accredited college, university or graduate school and must make satisfactory academic progress toward a baccalaureate degree by maintaining a minimum 2.500 cumulative GPA as evidenced by an official school transcript.

 In order to receive a Scholastic Award, potential Winning Players are required to provide Psyonix or Psyonix’s designee with: (i) RocketID, (ii) residential address and phone number, (iii) address and phone number of parent or legal guardian, (iv) student identification number, (iv) official transcript from current school, (v) expected graduation date, (vi) current year of school, and (vii) contact and mailing information for potential Winning Player’s academic institution financial aid office.
 Scholastic Awards will not be disbursed until all required information is provided and the potential Winning Player is determined eligible.